HIIT Explained: High Intensity Interval Training – The Complete Overview

-Not only will it help you to build more lean muscle tissue, it will also aid with encouraging fat loss and a wealth of other benefits which we won’t go into here.
-If your goals with HIIT are fat loss orientated, and you’re looking for a whey protein supplement which you can fit in before and after your workouts, you should go with a product that offers you around 20 grams of protein per serving alongside low carbohydrates and low fat (under 5g each).
+You’ll build more muscle, you’ll burn more fat, and a wealth of smaller benefits which we’ll save for another post.
+If your goals are fat loss orientated, and you are looking for a whey protein supplement which you can use before or after training, you should go with a product that offers you around 20 grams of protein per serving, alongside low carbs and low fat (under 5g each).

-The links above will show you the ones I personally use.
+The links above will show you the ones I personally use, too.

-One of the oldest supplements in the book, caffeine is still king when it comes to pre workout energy boosting supplements.
-As well as increasing energy, it also has a mild fat burning effect.
-100-200mg should be enough, depending upon your caffeine tolerance.
+Caffeine is still king when it comes to pre workout stimulants.
+It also has a mild fat burning effect.
+200mg should be enough, depending upon your tolerance levels.

 HIIT – In Summary

-Congratulations, you now know more about HIIT than just about anybody in your local gym and probably more than about 85% of trainers, too!
-Let’s summarize the main points now.
+Congratulations, you now know more about HIIT than just about anybody at your local gym, and probably more than about 80% of personal trainers.

-- Consume protein before your HIIT workout to increase fat burning even further.
-Try to avoid carbohydrates in the final one hour building up to your workout, as this will enable you to deplete your carb stores faster in the gym and get the full benefits from high intensity interval training.
-If you train first thing in the morning, simply avoid carbs and have a protein rich breakfast.
+- Consume protein before your HIIT workout to increase fat burning slightly further.
+Try to avoid carbohydrates in the final hour before training, as this will enable you to deplete your carb reserves faster in the gym and reap the full benefits HIIT has to offer.

-- Supplement your HIIT routine with whey protein, caffeine, beta-alanine and citrulline if you wish to boost performance further.
+- Supplement your HIIT program with wwhey protein, caffeine, beta-alanine, and citrulline malate to boost training performance further.

-Good luck with your new routine and you can ask me any questions in the comments section below.
+Good luck with your new HIIT adventures!
+You can ask me questions in the comments section below.

 - Trembalay, A., et al. Impact Of Exercise Intensity On Body Fatness And Skeletal Muscle Metabolism.
 Metabolism.
 (1994)